aarfa-12/mental-health-score-prediction/README.md

 ---
 ## ⚠️ Disclaimer

-MindSense is an educational machine learning project.
+MindSense AI is an educational machine learning project.

 The predictions and recommendations provided by this application should not be considered medical advice, diagnosis, or treatment and should not replace professional medical or mental health evaluation.